About Craley

 The Craley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The York County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Craley, Pennsylvania residents are available through the local police department and authorized providers in York County.
+Fingerprinting services for Craley, Pennsylvania residents are available through local police (where present) and authorized providers in York County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the York County Sheriff's Office for scheduling and fees.

 To register to vote in Craley, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the York County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Craley, contact the York County Clerk's office for schedules and ballot information.

 Property records for Craley, Pennsylvania are maintained by the York Board of Assessment Appeals's Office and the York Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within York County, including parcels in Craley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The York Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the York County offices at the county courthouse.
 The York County Treasurer handles property tax payments and tax sale information.